splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

   Check :ref:`migrate-from-sa-to-otel` to learn how to migrate your data from the SignalFx Smart Agent (deprecated) to the Collector.

-To get started with the Collector, read :ref:`opentelemetry-resources`:
+To get started with the Collector, see :ref:`opentelemetry-resources`:

 #.
-Check the :ref:`prerequisites and requirements <otel-requirements>`.
+Check the :ref:`requirements <otel-requirements>`.
 #. :ref:`otel-install-platform`.
 Get instructions for installing the Collector on a variety of platforms.
 Or use :ref:`our guided install <collector-guided-install>`.
+#.
+Learn about the discovery mode.
+See :ref:`discovery-mode`.
 #.
 Learn about the available :ref:`configuration options <otel-configuration>`.
 #. :ref:`otel-troubleshooting`.
 Try these troubleshooting techniques and learn how to open a support request.